pasws18/documentation/setupguide/setupguide.md

     export PATH=$PATH:$ANDROID_HOME/tools/bin
     export PATH=$PATH:$ANDROID_HOME/platform-tools
     ```
     _**Note**: If you only add these lines to the `$HOME/.bash_profile` file, you will have to import these settings into every terminal session by executing `source $HOME/.bash_profile`.
-If you also add the above into your `$HOME/.bashrc` file, your terminal will automatically import these settings on start up (i.e., you still have to restart your terminal once)._
+If you also add the above lines into your `$HOME/.bashrc` file, your terminal will automatically import these settings on start up (i.e., you still have to restart your terminal once)._

 #### Watchman